Khums: During Muhammad's lifetime

-Muhammad received one-fifth of the booty allocated to him in God's name, alongside two additional categories of shares from the booty: the ṣafw al-māl (the select item that Muhammad chose for himself before the booty was distributed) and his share as a participant in the battle alongside other warriors.
+Muhammad received one-fifth of the bounty allocated to him in God's name, alongside two additional categories of shares from the booty: the ṣafw al-māl (the select item that Muhammad chose for himself before the booty was distributed) and his share as a participant in the battle alongside other warriors.
 The remaining four-fifths of the booty was to be distributed among the troops who accompanied the Prophet.

 After Muhammad's death

 Shortly after the death of Muhammad in 11 AH/632 CE, the allocation of khums to the various groups mentioned in Quran 8:41 became a source of disagreement.
 The main issue revolved around how to treat the first three groups specified in the verse—God, the Prophet, and his family—with particular contention regarding the latter two.
 Muhammad's successor and the first caliph Abu Bakr (r.
 632–34) reportedly sought the opinions of the Muslims regarding the shares belonging to Muhammad and his family, receiving a variety of perspectives on the matter.
 Some advised him to redistribute these shares among the other recipients, while others argued that they should be allocated for preparations for war, such as acquiring horses and weapons.
 Abu Bakr removed the entitlement of Muhammad's family to the khums and allocated it to the clans of the Quraysh, thereby strengthening their support for his caliphate.
 Umar (r.
 634–44) proposed using the khums to cover marriage expenses and debts for the unmarried members of the Muhammad's family.
 When Muhammad's closest relatives demanded their entire share, Umar refused their request.

 During the caliphates of Uthman (r.
 644–56) and Ali (r.
 656–61), the practice of dividing the khums into three parts—one for orphans, one for the poor, and one for travelers—became well-established.
 As a relative of Muhammad, Ali was inquired about the family's share and noted that while they had been compensated until the conquests of Susa and Ahwaz, their share was discontinued thereafter.

 Another account states that Ali once asked Muhammad to establish a law ensuring the continuation of his family's share after his death, which was enacted.
 This arrangement reportedly lasted until the final days of Umar, who ended the allocation of the share to the Prophet's family when revenues increased.
 There were subsequent concerns about Ali potentially making a similar decision.